The Jackass Narcissist.

 A narcissist is a person without a conscience.

-If you are in a relationship with a diagnosed narcissist or a person you suspect may be one, you may wonder how you ever got taken in by his charm.
+If you are in a relationship with a diagnosed narcissist, you may wonder how you ever got taken in by his charm.
+Or you might suspect someone may be one.

 It is not your fault: narcissists are masters of persuasion and deception.